kwaldenphd/web-scraping-python/README.md

 153. College Football Reference schedule pages for pre-1936 Notre Dame do not have the first `AP Poll` table.

-154. As an example, the 1935 schedule page: https://www.sports-reference.com/cfb/schools/notre-dame/1935-schedule.html
+154. We can use the 1935 schedule page (https://www.sports-reference.com/cfb/schools/notre-dame/1935-schedule.html) as an example.

 ```Python
 # load url